EverybodyGetsHurt/OpenSSL-3.x.x-dev-OpenSSL-1.1.1x-chacha20-poly1305_draft/README.md

 #    - Make everything:
     sudo make all

-#    - Make all tests:
+#    - Make all tests (Ignore the compression message)
     sudo make test

 #    - Install the build: